zhsiru/Proteomics_assignment/README.md

 (Tips: ask google if you are not sure of R coding, terminologies.
 If you are not sure of the answer to some questions, write down your best guess and approaches you’ve taken for this question)

 -1.
-Look into the supplementary tables (science.abj1541_tables_s1_to_s9.xlsx) to find for a protein called SP-D, how many independent cis-pQTLs and trans-pQTLs it has.
+Look into the supplementary tables (science.abj1541_tables_s1_to_s9.xlsx) to find for a protein called SP-D, how many independent cis-pQTLs and trans-pQTLs does SP-D have?
 What’s the difference between a cis-pQTL and a trans-pQTL?

 -2.
 Load a partial GWAS summary statistics for a protein from the above paper (res_invn_X10361_25_0.1MAF.0.05p.short.txt.gz) into your R studio, and answer the following questions.
 How many SNPs are in this file?